IV Provider Course - Frequently Asked Questions:

 A: The practical testing is performed at one of our IV course locations.
 The course allows for short demonstrations and testing during your course.
 You are tested based on the course competency testing checklist (provided at your course and available in the LMS upon course registration).
 Mannequins are used for practice and testing.

-Q: Will students "stick each other" (perform venipuncture) in this course?
+Q: In this course, will students "stick each other" (perform venipuncture) ?

 A: No. All venipuncture attempts are performed on mannequins.
 The insurance for this course does not permit any venipuncture on a live person.
 The liability that could result carries massive risk, and causing phlebitis is often treatable with antibiotics, yet causing a heart valve infection (and then needing open-heart surgery, with its inherent risks) is too massive for any person or organization to endure.